Oncaspar LYO (Pegaspargase)

 Frequently Asked Questions

-No, Oncaspar LYO is not addictive.
-It is a chemotherapy medicine used to treat leukaemia.
+No, Oncaspar LYO is not considered addictive.

 Important Disclaimer